The View Stage Window

 The stage is the main area of the stage window and this is where users will actually construct their view.

-The stage space is not infinite as in Rulex Factory, but its layout can be customized: depending whether users are working on a slide, on a dialog, or on a report, the layout can be set through specific operations.
+The stage space is not infinite as in Rulex Factory, but its layout can be customized: depending whether users are working on a slide, on a dialog, or on a report.

 Moreover, once the type of graphical base feature has been chosen, the stage dimensions change accordingly.
-In Reports only, a toolbar appears within the stage, and the widgets panel doesn’t contain the Actions and the Inputs.
+In Reports only, a toolbar appears within the stage, and the widgets panel doesn’t contain the Actions, the Inputs and the Controls widget families.
 More information on Reports can be found in the corresponding page.

 If users right-click on any point of the stage, a dedicated context menu will be shown.
 The stage context menu entries are: